trevorld/hexfont/cran-comments.md

 * 1 NOTE:

   + New submission
-  + Possibly misspelled words in DESCRIPTION: Unifont, glyphs, duospaced
+  + Possibly misspelled words in DESCRIPTION: glyphs, duospaced

     - duospaced and glyphs are not misspelled
-    - In the Title there is a Unifont (not misspelled)